Scroll To See More Images

-However, even if you’ve already wrecked havoc on your mane, investing in one of these trusted strength-rebuilders is essential for restoring your hair’s integrity over time.
+However, even if you’ve already wreaked havoc on your mane, investing in one of these trusted strength-rebuilders is essential for restoring your hair’s integrity over time.
 In addition to a good deep conditioner (use it twice a week and keep it on as long as you can), ensuring that you’re delivering the proper balance of moisture and protein breakage is the key to ensuring that you don’t lose all of your hair.
 And frankly, no one wants to see the major investment they put down on color go to waste on account of breakage.
 At least, I sure as heck don’t.

 I have to admit, I’ve been there too.
 Years ago when I first moved to LA, and was on a serious post-grad budget, I decided to get my blonde highlights done at a hair school (I won’t name names).
 The result of a supposed “balayage” job came out in the form of copper-hued hot roots and greenish-blonde ends that I certainly didn’t not ask for.
-As attempt to avoid spending more money for a pricey color correction at a salon (because I sure as hell was never going to set foot in a hair school ever again), I decided to take matters into my own hands and DIY re-bleach my own locks with an at-home highlighting kit purchased from the drugstore.
-I’m sure you can guess what happens next, and that I don’t need to tell you that, duh, that was a big, big mistake.
+In an attempt to avoid spending more money for a pricey color correction at a salon (because I sure as hell was never going to set foot in a hair school ever again), I decided to take matters into my own hands and DIY re-bleach my own locks with an at-home highlighting kit purchased from the drugstore.
+I’m sure you can guess what happens next, and I don’t need to tell you that, duh, that was a big, big mistake.

-Now, not only was my color a disaster, but I also now had breakage-induced bangs, which was another look that was dealt to me without my “consent.”
+Now, not only was my color a disaster but I also now had breakage-induced bangs, which was another look that was dealt to me without my “consent.”
 Anyway, after this absolute debacle, I became committed to restoring the health of my hair and repairing the self-inflicted damage that I had caused.
 Hence, I consider myself a pretty solid expert with what works and what doesn’t when it comes to bond builders.
 Here are the hair-saving potions that worked for me and that, unlike dying your hair at home, I do personally recommend.

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

-3. Blonde Me Keratin Restore Bonding Mask
+Schwarzkopf Blonde Me Keratin Restore Bonding Mask

-This affordable keratin-infused mask is a great hydrating treatment to leave on for an hour or so because it delivers protein to rebuild weak bonds , but also replenishes moisture levels to avoid over-drying from too much protein (because, yes over-doing it with bond builders is definitely a thing).
-It helps deliver moisture and protein to super porous strands that are resistant to absorbing nutrients, and therefore prone to further breakage.
-It also left my hair looking noticeably shinier after just one use.
+This affordable keratin-infused mask is a great hydrating treatment to leave on for an hour or so because it delivers protein to rebuild weak bonds , but also replenishes moisture levels to avoid over-drying from too much protein (most of the Olaplex line does either one or the other).
+“It works!
+Results most noticeable once [the] hair is dry,” says one fan of this mask.